-If you have oily skin, facial oils may seem contradictory because some of the face oils are comedogenic and do not work well with sensitive, acne prone skin.
+If you have oily skin, facial oils may seem contradictory because some of the face oils are comedogenic and do not work well with sensitive, acne-prone skin.
 But with the right face oils can actually help keep the oils in balance with your skin.
 For compensating for the moisture loss in your skin, oily skins tend to produce more and more oil as a defense system.
-For oily skin, non-greasy oils such as grapeseed oil and rosehip oils would be the perfect options as they quickly evaporate, are anti-inflammatory, and are antioxidants.
+For oily skin, non-greasy oils such as grapeseed oil and rosehip oils would be the perfect options as they quickly evaporate, are anti-inflammatory, and are great antioxidants.
+Research shows that phytosterols present in grapeseed oil are one of the key mediators that modulate pro-inflammatory.
 The formulation of face oil is key when choosing to face oil for oily skin.
 Check out our blog “What Non-Comedogenic in Beauty Products Actually Means” to make a better choice with your skin care products.

 This was all about face oils and face serums.
 I hope that now you are clear about both.
 If you further have questions, leave them in the comment box below.

 |La Coéss® REVITALISÉ is a 100% pure and nourishing nutrients replenishing organic face oil.
 Sophisticated blends of 15 organic nutrient-dense, powerful botanicals into a silky-smooth texture delivers the exceptional power to revitalize, restore, protect and balance skin.|